voxpupuli/puppet-postfix/README.md

 #### Parameters

 ##### `ensure`
-Defines whether the transport entry is presnet or not.
+Defines whether the transport entry is present or not.
 Value can either be present or absent.
 Default: present.
 Example: absent.

 ##### `destination`
-The destinationa to be delivered to (transport(5)).
+The destination to be delivered to (transport(5)).
 Default: Undefined.
 Example: 'mailman'.